-On May 17, 2011, the Company issued \$75,000 principal amount of 8% convertible unsecured subordinated debentures maturing May 31, 2016.
+On May 17, 2011, the Company issued the Debentures.
 The fair value of the liability component at the time of issue was calculated as the discounted cash flows for the debentures assuming a 9.47% effective interest rate, which was the interest rate estimated by management for comparable debentures without the conversion feature.
-The effective interest rate used by management will effect the amount of the liabilibity reported on the statement of financial position, in so far as a higher rate will result in a lower recorded liability.
+The effective interest rate used by management will affect the amount of the liability reported on the statement of financial position, in so far as a higher rate will result in a lower recorded liability.
 Additionally, a higher interest rate will result in a higher interest expense recorded in statement of comprehensive income (loss).